kaminski-pawel/send-emails/README.md

 1. Prepare your virtual environment

-`virtualenv venv;venv/Scripts/activate` if on Windows and `virtualenv venv;venv/bin/activate` if on Linux.
+`virtualenv venv;venv/Scripts/activate` if on Windows and `virtualenv venv;source venv/bin/activate` if on Linux.

 2. install the dependancies